Earth Science Major

 Capstone Experience

-Students completing any Earth, environmental, and planetary sciences major must also build a portfolio of their work from projects completed in courses such as EEPS 496 Field Geology, EnSt 405 Sustainability Exchange: Community and University Practicums, EnSt 539 Interdisciplinary Environmental Clinic, or EnSt 452 International Climate Negotiation Seminar; internship experiences; or research.
-All capstones must be presented at the Spring EEPS Undergraduate Research Symposium.
+Students completing any major in the Department of Earth, Environmental, and Planetary Sciences must also build a portfolio of their work from projects completed in courses such as EEPS 4960 Field Geology, ENST 4820 International Climate Negotiation Seminar, internship experiences, or research.
+All capstones must be presented at the Spring EEPS Undergraduate Symposium.

 Disciplinary Required Courses

-Students must complete all of the requirements listed above for all majors as well as the following two courses:
+Students must complete all of the requirements listed above for all majors as well as the following:

 Disciplinary Elective Courses